ARC -Art Revisited Collective

 Collective of Visual Artists | Greece

 ARC – Art Revisited Collective is a group that was founded in May 2018 by visual artists and the Athenian curator Paris Kapralos.
-It quickly incorporated members from various parts of Greece and Cyprus.
+It quickly incorporated members from various parts of Greece and abroad.
 The collective is independent and self-funded.
 It presents a variety of activities, organizes its own exhibitions, participates in international events, and occasionally collaborates with other groups, collectives, curators, spaces, as well as artists from the entire spectrum of the arts and from all around the world.

 Within the collective, many forms and styles of art coexist.
 Most members have had a significant individual trajectory in the art scene, including the co-founding curator, before they came together as a collective entity.
 Through this collaboration, they combine their strengths in common projects and often respond in their own ways, both individually and collectively, to the challenges of the era.